alexwoopl/Tappy/README.md

 <p>- An incomplete ride will output ""(i.e. an empty string) for 'duration', 'Finished' and 'ToStopId'</p>
 <p>- All error messages should be printed to console instead of logging</p>
 <p>- If a CSV is given it will be correctly formatted and with valid data (content and filename valid and existing).</p>
-<p>- The output file is ordered by 'Tap off time' with INCOMPLETE trips at the end.</p>
+<p>- The output file is ordered by 'Tap off time' so INCOMPLETE trips will be at the end.(As they have no tap off time)</p>

 <h2>Tests supporting info:</h2></p>
 <p>Link for test card numbers - http://support.worldpay.com/support/kb/bg/testandgolive/tgl5103.html</p>